GoncaloGouveia04/SecureMessageEncryptor/README.md

 Future Updates:
 We are committed to improving SecureMessageEncryptor.
 Expect more encryption options to be added in the future, ensuring the most robust message security.

+To test the program, download the file, open it in the terminal and use:
+<code>python3 main.py</code>